 3 Major Differences Between Soft and Hard Credit Checks

 Hard Credit Checks

 Most people believe any credit check can impact their credit score, but only hard credit checks impact your score.
-When you undergo an application requiring a hard credit inquiry, you’ll see the inquiry on your credit report not long after.
+When you fill out an application needing a hard credit check, the inquiry will appear on your credit report soon after.

 A hard inquiry sticks around on a credit report for up to two years.
 Depending on why the inquiry occurred or how many other credit checks have hit your score recently, your credit score can take a minor hit, usually no more than five points per check.